-You pick up a vehicle at the airport, drive to your destination, and drop it off without worrying about maintenance or insurance.
+You pick up a vehicle to drive to your destination, and drop it off without worrying about maintenance or insurance.

-It’s no wonder the car rental industry is booming, generating a full $40.65B annually worldwide.
+It’s really no wonder the industry is booming, generating $56.3B annually worldwide.

-That’s why, at Passport Photo Online, we’ve put together a data-driven roundup of the most recent and valuable car rental statistics to give you an in-depth look into the car rental sector.
+That’s why, at Passport Photo Online, we’ve decided to put together a data-driven roundup of the most recent and valuable car rental statistics and give you an in-depth look under the hood of this sector.

 - Surprising Facts about the Car Rental Industry

 - Car Rental Agent Demographics and Statistics

 - The Effect of Coronavirus on the Car Rental Sector

 - Car Rental After the COVID-19 Crisis

 - Car Rental Market Trends for 2023 and beyond

 Top 10 Car Rental Stats and Facts to Know in 2023